Confederate monuments coming down around South amid protests

 The monument had been the subject of a protracted court battle between the city and state, which passed a law to protect Confederate icons after rebel monuments were challenged and removed following the killings at Emanuel African Methodist Episcopal Church in Charleston, South Carolina.

-Alabama authorities said Birmingham would face a $25,000 assessment for violating the state law, but Mayor Randall Woodfin said the fine was more affordable than the cost of continued unrest in the city.
-Online fundraising drives raised more than enough money to pay the fine.
+Alabama Attorney General Steve Marshall filed a lawsuit on Tuesday against the city of Birmingham, seeking to fine the city $25,000 for violating the state law.
+Mayor Randall Woodfin said earlier this week that the fine was more affordable than the cost of continued unrest in the city.
+Online fundraising drives have raised more than enough money to pay the fine.

+The state lawsuit does not specifically ask Birmingham to restore the monument.

 Work to remove the monument began Monday, which was Alabama's holiday honoring Confederate President Jefferson Davis, who was sworn in Montgomery.
 There, on the same day, someone knocked over a statue of Confederate Gen. Robert E. Lee outside a mostly black high school named for him.